Polly Swann: 2014

 On 19 April 2014 Swann was teamed with Jessica Eddie for the women's pair at the British rowing trials at Caversham, where they finished 1.14 seconds behind Helen Glover and Heather Stanning.
 In May, Swann was selected to partner Helen Glover in the women's coxless pair at the European Rowing Championships at Ada Ciganlija, Belgrade on 30 May.
 In the heat they set a new European best time of 7 minutes 9 seconds, and in the final on 1 June they lowered it to 7 minutes 3.62 seconds, finishing 5 seconds ahead of the reigning European champion Cristina Grigoras and Laura Oprea of Romania.

 2016

 She won a silver medal in the women's eight at the 2016 Summer Olympics.

 2019

-Having taken time away from rowing to complete her medical studies at the University of Edinburgh, Swann returned to international competition after being selected in the W4- for the Poznan World Cup in June 2019.
+Having taken time away from rowing to complete her medical studies at the University of Edinburgh, Swann returned to international competition after being selected in the W4- for the Poznań World Cup in June 2019.

 At the 2019 World Rowing Championships in Ottensheim, Austria, her team won the "B" final of the coxless 4 (W4-) and qualified for the 2020 Olympics.